This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Creating a Network of Support

 It is important to collect data about interested stakeholders.
 Volunteers and donors are the backbone of your post-approval work; they will help your families accomplish their tasks.
 Multilingual volunteers are an asset, too.
 They can often serve as “cultural brokers” or mediators for the families.
 Volunteers are required to be trained and their background checked by the resettlement organization.
 This is important for the security and privacy of the family.
-For more information, view the Volunteer Section on pages 27-28.
+For more information, view the Volunteer Section.

 Material Donations & Tax Deductions